|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 It's been feeling a little like an expedition vacation the past two weeks.
 And it essentially has been by previous standards, except I've started the days working and ended them in my own bed.
 Storms have been an almost daily presence in the St. Louis metro, and will be for at least another few days.
 Saturday's event was a large complex of elevated thunderstorms that developed across southern Illinois during the afternoon, providing some more convenient lightning photo opportunities into the evening.

 Some may wonder why in this era of extreme weather imagery and media that I bother posting shots from my less-significant expeditions.
 The reason is that days like these exemplify the ones I've enjoyed ever since I started in the hobby.
 The simplicity of a normal thunderstorm rolling across the landscape, with light winds and rain, the occasional nice bolt of lightning and the sound of rolling thunder - to me, signs of a blessed life.
-Storm observing doesn't have to be 'extreme' to be a nice way to spend your spare time.
+Storm Photography doesn't have to be 'extreme' to be a nice way to spend your spare time.
 Many times I come home from outings like these just as satisfied as I do when I see something off-the-charts incredible.
 Even the weakest thunderstorms are still amazing to me and worth the time to go outside and watch.
-I hope that the generations of storm observers now and in the future can realize that atmospheric nature has more to appreciate than just its extremes.
+I hope that the generations of storm photographers now and in the future can realize that atmospheric nature has more to appreciate than just its extremes.

 These storms approached New Memphis (3 miles south of New Baden) before sunset.
 I used the 'reaction technique' handheld here due to the daylight.